wamp-proto/wamp-proto/rfc/text/advanced/rpc_call_timeout.md

 **Dealer-Initiated Timeouts**

 If the *Callee* does not support Call Timeouts, a *Dealer* supporting this feature MUST start a timeout timer upon receiving a `CALL` message with a `timeout` option.
-The message flow for call timeouts is identical to Call Canceling, except that there is no `CANCEL` message that originates from the *Caller*.
+The message flow for call timeouts is identical to Call Cancelling, except that there is no `CANCEL` message that originates from the *Caller*.
 The cancellation mode is implicitly `killnowait` if the *Callee* supports call cancellation, otherwise the cancellation mode is `skip`.

 The error message that is returned to the *Caller* MUST use `wamp.error.timeout` as the reason URI.